 Now, panelist after panelist remembered the Aufbau and its important role in the survivors’ lives.
-For them, however, and for the paper, these reminiscences and acknowledgements come too late.
+For them, however, and for the paper, these reminiscences and acknowledgments come too late.

 I miss the resolute Werner Stein and the soft-spoken Jerry Brunell, chairman and publisher respectively of the Aufbau.
 I had fierce discussions with both of them about which direction the paper should take, but I always learned something new from their experiences; their stories will stay with me forever.
 (Werner Stern contacted me on June 16, 2011, after learning about this blog post, and I was glad to learn that he is well!
 I hope that Jerry Brunell is too.)